 The resulting nucleotide is named accordingly.
 If the base is e.g. adenosine, it is named deoxyadenosine-5’-monophosphate.
 The respective nucleotides are therefore indicated, in short form, with the initial of their base, i.e. A, G, C and T.

-Nitrogen bases are alike two by two since their construction, and are grouped in two categories.
+Nitrogen bases are alike two by two since their construction, and are grouped into two categories.
 Thus, adenine and guanine constitute the purine category, while cytosine and thymine form the pyrimidine class.

 Purine Nucleotide de Novo Synthesis Process